 An estimated 8,500 Vietnamese-Americans live on the Mississippi Gulf Coast.
-The MSDH Office of Health Disparity Elimination (OHDE) has partnered with Boat People SOS and Mercy Housing and Human Development to provide culturally appropriate Hepatitis B education, screening, and treatment referral.
+The MSDH Health Equity team has partnered with Boat People SOS and Mercy Housing and Human Development to provide culturally appropriate Hepatitis B education, screening, and treatment referral.
 The goal of Test to Protect Family and Self is to increase awareness, improve surveillance and clinical outcomes, and lower the Hepatitis B burden in the Vietnamese-American community on the Mississippi Gulf Coast.

 The activities of Test to Protect Family and Self are the following:

 Screenings and Trainings for the Mississippi Gulf Coast